advancedlooser70-hue/AI-text-moderator-/VERCEL_INSTRUCTIONS.md

 1. **Prepare your repository**
    - Make sure you have this repository ready with all files
-   - The `vercel.json` configuration is already included
+   - The `vercel.json` configuration is already included with minimal settings
-   - The `api/moderate.py` file contains the serverless function
+   - The `api/moderate.py` file contains the serverless function with lightweight detection

 2. **Deploy via Vercel Dashboard**
    - Go to [vercel.com](https://vercel.com)